razexde/hosted_domains/README.md

 # hosted_domains
-Repo containing all hosted domains and configurations for the control panel
+Repo containing all hosted domains and configurations for the control panel.

 You want your site to be hosted?
-Ask [@divadsn](https://t.me/divadsn) on Telegram.
+Ask [@divadsn](https://t.me/divadsn) on Telegram or visit [our website](https://www.razex.de/#about-us).